 •Legislation - Mitch assisted in drafting legislation to authorize the private development of new public infrastructure in Illinois.

 Campaign Finance and Election Law.
-Mitch advises clients on political, election, and campaign finance law.
-He has represented candidates for federal, state, and local office, as well as political action committees, in forming political committees and complying with campaign finance and disclosure laws.
-He frequently advises both political committees and private contributors on campaign finance limits.
+Mitch advises clients on election law, campaign finance issues, voting rights and redistricting.
+He represents political action committees, ballot initiative committees, and candidates for federal, state, and local office in forming political committees and complying with campaign finance and disclosure laws.
+He advises both political committees and private contributors on campaign finance limits.
 He has also represented campaigns in connection with post-election recounts and litigation.
 Mitch represented plaintiffs, including Members of Congress and other voters, in voting rights litigation in connection with the 2011 Congressional redistricting process in Illinois.

 Government Ethics and Political Law.
 Mitch advises government contractors and private equity funds on compliance with government ethics, political contribution, and lobbyist registration rules.
 He also advises clients on compliance with the Freedom of Information Act and other publics records laws.

 Mitch joined Mayer Brown in 2008.